Will Obama’s Cuba opening cost Clinton a win in Florida?

 They appear to be taking it out on Clinton.

-Clinton’s once growing lead in the critical swing state has dropped to 1.6 percentage-points at the end of the week, according to an average of state polls compiled by Real Clear Politics.
-It had been 3.3 percentage points, boosting confidence that Clinton could win the state for Democrats.
+Clinton’s once-growing lead in the critical swing state had dropped to 1.6 percentage points at the end of the week, according to an average of state polls compiled by Real Clear Politics.
+It had been 3.3 percentage points, boosting confidence that she could win the state for Democrats.
 One new poll has Trump ahead by 2 percentage points.

 [RELATED: Will Latino voters turn out for Hillary Clinton?]